Reuters: Russian website disguised as media tried to influence US voters

 In particular, at the end of August, the person who wrote the letter under the pseudonym Nora Burke invited one of the authors to defend the US police after the Black Lives Matter protests.
-The NAEBC asked the author to ask the article “how American citizens should defend themselves without the police,” focusing on increased arms purchases, violence and gunfire.
+The NAEBC asked the author to ask the article "how American citizens should protect themselves without the police," focusing on increased arms purchases, violence and gunfire.

 “We have to mention here that many Democrats support cuts in police funding,” said a man introducing himself as Burka.
 "And if they win the 2020 elections, that could happen."

 When asked about NAEBC's ties to Russia, someone who identified himself as an assistant editor named Nora Burka emailed the publication that "he has no idea what NAEBC has to do with this."
-The man refused to speak by phone or video link, the newspaper said.
+The man refused to speak by telephone or video link, the newspaper said.

 After Reuters communicated with NAEBC from the profile of Nora Burke, as well as other employees of the site, all links to the resource disappeared in social networks, they also deleted some past posts, the newspaper notes.

 This site disguised as a media site was run by people associated with the Internet Research Agency known as the "troll factory," the newspaper writes.
-US "Troll Factory" prosecuted for interference in 2016 elections...
+US "Troll Factory" prosecuted for meddling in 2016 elections...
 This agency is associated with businessman Yevgeny Prigozhin, close to the Kremlin.